mienaikoe/ziyu/Chapters/4-3-Chapter25.md

 Curiosity turned my eyes toward where she used to be, where I saw her stumbling in the dark down the crater toward the last remnants of the harbor.

-"There's nothing down there.
-Melna is gone," I said to myself.
+"There's nothing left," I said to myself.
 But I had to follow her to make sure she was safe.

 She made a turn toward the water, bounding down the outside of the crater as if to notice something specific.
 Her steps were deliberate, painfully blind.
-But she made it down to the waterline all the same, with me observing from above.
-A badly broken wooden column stood proud where the pier used to be: the last of its kind.
-Pomri sat quietly in front of it, resting her head, speaking to an old friend she'd lost too soon.
+But with great patience, she made it down to the waterline all the same, me observing from above.

+The stub of a wooden column pointed toward the sky where the pier used to be, its proud top severed and washed away.
+It was the last of its kind.
+Pomri waded until the frigid water covered her legs and wetted her waist.
+And she let her hands and head rest softly against its wetted side, speaking to an old friend she'd lost too soon.

 <!-- DO NOT CHANGE THIS LAST PARAGRAPH.
 IT'S TEAR-INDUCING. -->